 Propose a Professional Development Program

-We work to develop professional development programs of high quality and on a broad range of topics to enhance continuing education for conservation professionals.
+We work to develop high-quality professional development programs on a broad range of topics to enhance continuing education for conservation professionals.

 Submit Edit Proposal

-- Professional development program may focus on specific materials, specialties, or processes useful to the conservation profession at large; adapt knowledge from allied professions that is pertinent to a general conservation audience; advance the field of conservation; or focus on skills useful to conservators as a refresher course.
+Professional development events may focus on specific materials, specialties, or processes useful to the conservation profession at large; adapt knowledge from allied professions that is pertinent to a general conservation audience; advance the field of conservation; or focus on skills useful to conservators as a refresher course.

-- Programs may include in-person workshops, online courses, webinar series, self-study resources, and other formats that provide necessary training and support.
+Programs may include in-person workshops, online workshops, webinar series, self-study resources, and any other formats that provide necessary training and support.

-- FAIC's Education Manager, AIC's Board Director of Professional Education and Training, and the Education and Training Committee (ETC) review and select professional development topics with input from Specialty Group officers as appropriate.
+- FAIC's Education Manager, AIC's Board Director of Professional Education and Training, and the Education and Training Committee (ETC) review and select professional development events to be supported by FAIC.
+Additional programs will be considered by AIC staff and leadership.

 Criteria for Review